Structures of Equality book coming summer 2026!

 November 29, 2023

-Let’s start with the Standards for Mathematical Practice
+Let’s talk about the Standards for Mathematical Practice

 1. Make sense of problems and persevere in solving them.